Pawel-Woszczyna/TrelloApiApp/README.md

-For project to work you have to create 2 file.
+For project to work you have to create 2 files.
 First one named "environment.json.ts" in folder "environment".
 Its structure should look like this:

 //